Baikal Deep Underwater Neutrino Telescope: Baikal-GVD

 Since 2016, a 1 cubic km telescope, NT-1000 or Baikal-GVD (or just GVD, Gigaton Volume Detector), is being built.
 The first stage of 3 strings was switched on in April 2013.
 During 2015 the GVD demonstration cluster (also known as Dubna) with 192 optical modules was successfully operated.
 This concluded the preparatory phase of the project.
 In 2016 the construction of the first phase of the telescope began with the demonstration cluster being upgraded to the baseline configuration for a single cluster, with 288 OMs on eight vertical strings.
 The first phase of the telescope, when completed, is expected to contain 8 such clusters.
 This first phase was expected to be completed around 2020.

 As of 2018, the Baikal telescope continued to operate and to be developed.

 On 13 March 2021, the first phase of the telescope, GVD-I, was completed.
 It consisted of 8 clusters of 288 OMs each, and had a volume of about half a cubic kilometre.
 In the years to come the telescope will be expanded to measure one cubic kilometre (the full planned size).
-The project's cost (for the GVD-I phase) was about 2.5 billion Russian rubles (about 34 million $USD).
+The project's cost (for the GVD-I phase) was about 2.5 billion Russian rubles (about 34 million US$).